minio/docs/source/reference/minio-mc/mc-rm.rst

 .. versionchanged:: mc RELEASE.2023-03-20T17-17-53Z

    The output shows the modification time of versioned files.
-   When using ``--dry-run``, this can be helpful to determine that you select the correct object(s) for removal.
+   When used with ``--dry-run``, this can help confirm that you selected the correct object(s) for removal.

 S3 Compatibility
 ~~~~~~~~~~~~~~~~